mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

 ![dynamic styles](img/runtime-styling/DynamicStyles.gif "an example showing dynamic styles")

-For maps that aren't going to change in response to custom data or user interaction, consider creating a custom map style with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).
+For maps that aren’t going to change in response to custom data or user interaction, consider creating a custom map style with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).

 ### Map interactivity

 You can customize the map to the point of having it respond dynamically based on the actions your users are taking.
-Increase the text size of streets while a user is driving, emphasize points of interest tailored to a user's preferences, or change your UI if users are at parks, trails, landmarks, or rivers.
+Increase the text size of streets while a user is driving, emphasize points of interest tailored to a user’s preferences, or change your UI if users are at parks, trails, landmarks, or rivers.

 ![emojis](img/runtime-styling/Emoji.gif "an example showing emoji interaction")